-Fusako Ekuni hails from Tokyo, Japan.
-Over the past 18 years, her style has varied from a traditional Japanese style to contemporary abstract.
+Fusako Ekuni is a Japanese artist who lives and works in Tokyo, Japan.
+Over the past 30 years, her style has varied from a traditional Japanese style to contemporary abstract.
 A contemplative artist, she now creates homages to the pre-verbal universe, where the color and light interact.

 Ekuni layers pure dry pigment and glue, working on several paintings in different stages simultaneously, in a process that can take months.
 In Japanese, this is known as “iwaenogu.”
 The colors in her paintings interact magically, almost invisibly, until they complete their harmonic journey.
 The ritual inherent to Fusako Ekuni's paintings involves the physics of the process itself.